Trusted WordPress tutorials, when you need them most.

 • Lots of the more advanced features like content dripping, free trials, and detailed reports are only available in the Pro version.

-Why We Recommend Using Restrict Content Pro: This tool offers a comprehensive customer dashboard that allows users to make changes to memberships.
+Why We Recommend Restrict Content Pro: This tool offers a comprehensive customer dashboard that allows users to make changes to memberships.
 We also like that it integrates with WooCommerce, making it perfect for online stores.

 Pricing: Restrict Content Pro starts from $99 per year.
 There is also a free version, but it doesn’t include advanced features like analytics and support for discount codes.